Adolf Dassler: The Dassler brothers' shoe factory (1918–1945)

 In the early years of the war, the firm was partially converted to a factory for the production of military material.
-Nevertheless, staff was reduced and supply was hard to come by.
-But it still continued to produce Waitzer shoes, although some of its football line became known as "Kampf" and "Blitz."
-By October 1942 worker shortage became so severe that Adi Dassler himself formally requested the use of five Soviet prisoners of war to man his production line.
+Staff were reduced and supply was hard to come by.
+It continued to produce Waitzer shoes, although some of its football line became known as "Kampf" and "Blitz".
+By October 1942, worker shortages became so severe that Adi requested the use of five Soviet prisoners of war to man his production line.

 Wartime conditions exacerbated the simmering dispute between Rudolf and Adi's families.
-The house that Christoph, Pauline, sons Rudolf and Adi and their wives, and five grandchildren all lived in together seemed stifling, and forced family association at work was further complicated by sister Marie's employment there.
-Rudolf, angry that his younger brother was determined to be the leader of the Dassler firm (and therefore released from the Wehrmacht), began to assert himself among family members.
+The house that Christoph, Pauline, sons Rudolf and Adi and their wives, and five grandchildren all lived in together seemed stifling, and forced family association at work was further complicated by the brothers' sister Marie's employment there.
+Rudolf, angry that Adi aimed to be the leader of the Dassler firm and therefore released from the Wehrmacht, began to assert himself among family members.
 He used this assumed authority to deny employment to two of Marie's sons, asserting that "there were enough family problems at the company."

-The decision devastated his sister, since those not employed in permitted industries were nearly guaranteed to be drafted as the army's manpower needs became a gaping maw.
-Indeed, Marie's sons were eventually conscripted, and they never returned from the war.
-Fritz Dassler, who was not on speaking terms with Adi, made a similar decision laying off a teenaged seamstress who worked for his lederhosen-turned-army-pouch manufacturer, but had worked previously for four years for Adi.
-Adi managed to make room at the shoe factory to protect her for the rest of the war.
+The decision devastated his sister, since those not employed in permitted industries were nearly guaranteed to be drafted as the army's manpower needs increased.
+Marie's sons were eventually conscripted and never returned.
+Fritz Dassler, who was not on speaking terms with Adi, made a similar decision, laying off a teenaged seamstress who worked for his lederhosen manufacturer, but had worked previously for four years for Adi, who managed to provide her a job at the shoe factory for the rest of the war.